Insurance & Reinsurance

 Warranty and Indemnity Insurance

 Ben has extensive experience of advising on and dealing with claims arising from W&I policies that provide cover for the acquisition of enterprises in a variety of business sectors.
-This includes cases dealing with the purchase of business in the pharmaceutical, property, energy, construction and freight sectors.
+In the directories it is said that “his understanding of warranties and indemnities policies is second-to-none.”
+His cases include dealing with the purchase of many different businesses, such as in the pharmaceutical, property, energy, construction and freight sectors.
 These cases raise a number of complex insurance and commercial law issues arising from both warranties and tax indemnities.
+Case include: Curzon Capital v Pembroke Managing Agency; Propharma v Various Lloyd’s Syndicates; and Project Angel Bidco v Various Lloyd’s Syndicates.

 D&O Insurance